s-almeda/p3-programming-practice/README.md

 Edit the **HTML files** and the **CSS stylesheet** to make them your own!

-Edit **App.js** if you want to add new pages, change how pages route to one another, if you've renamed your HTML files, etc.
+Edit **App.js** if you want to change how pages route to one another, e.g. after adding new pages or renaming your HTML files.
 ```
 starter-code
 │   README.md